rasuls/MATHisFUN/README.md

 Name: Rasul Silva (:

 validate, visualize and explore mathematical concepts, proofs, and conjectures!
+These projects are written for simplicity, not pure performance.
+The math was the main focus!

 Here is a list of the projects contained in this repository with brief descriptions: